VIKASHAR/genai-lcel-expressions/README.md

     )
 )

-# Step 2: Define the Output Parser
+# Step 2: Define the Output Parser for Structured Response
 response_schemas = [
     ResponseSchema(name="summary", description="A concise summary of the topic."), ResponseSchema(name="word_count", description="The number of words in the summary."),